keystonejs/generator-keystone/README.md

 * [Cloudinary](https://cloudinary.com/users/register/free) - Image serving and management in the cloud
 * [Mandrill](https://mandrill.com/signup/) - Transactional email service by [Mailchimp](http://mailchimp.com)

+### Node 0.12 Notes

+Both KeystoneJS 4.0 and the generator are compatible with Node 0.12, however we'll be bumping this requirement to Node v6+ in the next version.

+Please note that the bundled version of ESLint is only compatible with Node 4+ so if you use this generator with 0.12, make sure you downgrade or remove that dependency.

 ### What next?

 When you've got your new project, check out the [KeystoneJS Documentation](http://keystonejs.com/docs) to learn more about how to get started with KeystoneJS.